cloudmesh/cloudmesh-cmsd/README.md

 cmsd --gui quick
 ```

-and make sure the MongoDB MODE is set to running.
+and make sure the MongoDB MODE is set to `running`.
 This is automatically
 done by the setup.
-Make sure you add your username, and password, as
+Make sure you add your username and password, as
 well as the network id and the project id and name.
 Test if it works with